Armenia–Iran relations: Cultural ties

 St. Thaddeus Monastery, or "Kara Kelissa", West Azarbaijan province.
 Believed by some to have been first built in 66 AD by Saint Jude.
 Part of the UNESCO's "Armenian Monastic Ensemble" of Iran.

 Iranian Parthian and Persian have had a massive lexical impact on the Armenian language with a number of linguistic borrowings entering the Armenian language.
 In fact, when linguists tried to classify Armenian in the late 19th century, they (erroneously) classified it as an Iranian language.
+Heinrich Hübschmann, a German linguist, was the first to show that the Armenian language is an entirely separate Indo-European branch in its own right.
 Armenia and Iran are the only two countries in mainland West Asia to speak majority Indo-European languages.

 Due to the very long intertwined histories, many of the millennia- and century-old Armenian chapels, monasteries and churches in the world can be found within modern-day Iran, including Saint Stepanos Monastery, St. Thaddeus Monastery and the Chapel of Dzordzor.
 These three ancient Armenian places of worship have been inscribed for several years now (since 2008) in the UNESCO World Heritage List, under the name of the "Armenian Monastic Ensemble of Iran."

 Blue Mosque, Yerevan, built during the Iranian rule over Armenia in the 18th century.

 In recent years, Iran's cultural attaché to Armenia, Reza Atufi, has announced that the two countries have reached a preliminary agreement to make a joint television series.
 He said that the joint venture would portray the social and cultural life of Iran and Armenia and expand cinematic ties between the two countries.